KaustavCodes/JadeEncryption-DotNet/README.md

 ## Important Note
 Both encryptions use different methods.
-The hashing methods encription cannot be passed to the two way decryption to be decrypted.
+The hashing method's encription cannot be passed to the two way decryption to be decrypted.

 ## Conclusion